Applying to Compete in the 2015 Badwater® 135

 - No applicant is guaranteed entry, except those noted above in the Badwater 135 Automatic Qualifying Spots section.

-- Special consideration is given ever year to applicants who are BADWATER SALTON SEA veterans and/or BADWATER CAPE FEAR veterans, or who competed the entire BADWATER ULTRA CUP in the previous year.
+- Special consideration is given to applicants who are BADWATER SALTON SEA veterans and/or BADWATER CAPE FEAR veterans, or who competed the entire BADWATER ULTRA CUP, in the previous year.

 - Some special consideration is given to applicants who are veteran Badwater 135 pacers.
 (A letter of recommendation from the athlete for whom you paced at the Badwater 135 is required.
 It must be sent by email from the person for whom you paced directly to the Badwater race office.
-It must be sent to raceoffice-at-badwater-dot-com within 24 hours of your application submission, or, preferably, immediately prior to your application submission.)
+It must be sent to adventurecorps-at-gmail-dot-com prior to your application submission.)